oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/learn-more/learn-more.md

 You can learn a lot about Analytic Views by reviewing the DDL used to create them.
 [Oracle Live SQL](https://livesql.oracle.com/apex/f?p=590:49:::NO:RP,49:P49_SEARCH:analytic%20views) has many Analytic View tutorials and is a great place to learn more.

-## Analytic Views and Oracle Analytic Cloud
+## Analytic Views and Oracle Analytics Cloud

-Oracle Analytic Cloud has native support for Analytic Views.
-Oracle Analytic Cloud can import Analytic Views into Subject Areas and query them using advanced Analytic View features.
+Oracle Analytics Cloud has native support for Analytic Views.
+Oracle Analytics Cloud can import Analytic Views into Subject Areas and query them using advanced Analytic View features.
 You can learn more by watching this short video:  [Oracle Analytics Native Connection to Analytic Views in Database](https://www.youtube.com/watch?v=pmhVGvEB98k&t=53s)

 ## Acknowledgements

 - Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, February 2023
-- Last Updated By - William (Bud) Endress, May 2024
+- Last Updated By - Mike Matthews, November 2025

 Data about movies in this workshop were sourced from **Wikipedia**.